 Sides: Season Air Fryer Mushrooms, Grilled Portobello Mushrooms, and Marinated Mushrooms Recipe

-Sauces: Homemade Tomato Sauce, Marinara Sauce Recipe
+Sauces: Tomato Sauce Recipe, Marinara Sauce Recipe

 Other: Use as a seasoning for Air Fryer Chicken seasoning, homemade Croutons Recipe, garlic bread, bread crumbs, or Italian vinaigrette.